ui5pashmina/apiai-webhook-gsheets/README.md

 ## How it works?

-For more information about how to write Google Spreadsheets using API.ai consuming WebHook Node.js on Heroku, see these prerequisites:
+For more information about how to write Google Spreadsheets using API.ai virtual agent consuming WebHook Node.js on Heroku, see these prerequisites:

 - [Google Consle Developer -> Enable Google Sheets API and get credential for NodeJS Application](https://console.developers.google.com)
 - [Google Console Developer -> How to get OAuth 2.0 Playground](https://developers.google.com/oauthplayground)